Redevelopment plans are in for yet another lot along Brighton Boulevard.

 The plans, known as a “project concept,” do not identify the developer behind the project.
 The documents were submitted by an architect with the Denver office of Gensler, who did not respond to a request for comment.

 Do-It-Ur-Self Plumbing and Heating Supply currently operates at the site.

 The property and business have been owned by the Hill family for decades.
-According to Do-It-Ur-Self’s website, Harold Hill and Bill Hill Sr. began a machinery company at the site in the 1940s, and a family member purchased the adjacent Truesdells Plumbing Supply in 1972.
+According to Do-It-Ur-Self’s website, Harold Hill and Bob Hill Sr. began a machinery company at the site in the 1940s, and a family member purchased the adjacent Truesdells Plumbing Supply in 1972.
 Truesdell was renamed Do-It-Ur-Self.

 The owners of Do-It-Ur-Self did not respond to a request for comment left with a staff member last week.